 It is plain that this case is nothing like Chambers.
 Davis's statement implicating Blue in Fuller's murder would have been excluded at appellants' trial pursuant to a routine and uncontroversial application of the basic rule against hearsay; unlike the statements against penal interest in Chambers, it did not even arguably fall within any of the recognized hearsay exceptions for statements "made under circumstances that tend to assure reliability and thereby compensate for the absence of the oath and opportunity for cross-examination."
 The Supreme Court cast no doubt in Chambers on the constitutionality of excluding such ordinary hearsay evidence when offered by the defendant in a criminal trial.
 On the contrary, the Court acknowledged that "perhaps no rule of evidence has been more respected or more frequently applied in jury trials than that applicable to the exclusion of hearsay," and it agreed that criminal defendants "must comply" with such established rules.
 As the Court said, the rule against hearsay is grounded in the notion that untrustworthy evidence should not be presented to the triers of fact.
-Out-of-court statements are traditionally excluded because they lack the conventional indicia of reliability: they are usually not made under oath or other circumstances that impress the speaker with the solemnity of his statements; the declarant's word is not subject to cross-examination; and he is not available in order that his demeanor and credibility may be assessed by the jury.
+Out-ofcourt statements are traditionally excluded because they lack conventional indicia of reliability: they are usually not made under oath or other circumstances that impress the speaker with the solemnity of his statements; the declarant's word is not subject to cross-examination; and he is available order in that demeanor and credibility be mav assessed by the jury.72 process rights.
+The Constitution does not displace the hearsay rule in this case.

 $^{68}$ Id. at 300-01.
 "McDonald's presence," the Court observed, "deprives the State's argument for retention of the penal-interest rule of much of its force."
-Id. at 301 n.
-21.
+Id. at 301 n.21.

-Every one of the Court's enumerated reasons why hear-say is excluded as untrustworthy applies to Davis's statement.
+Every one of the Court's enumerated reasons why hearsay is excluded as untrustworthy applies to Davis's statement.
 In short, the exclusion of that statement on hearsay grounds would not have been arbitrary or disproportionate to the purposes that the rule against hearsay is designed to serve.
-It therefore would not have violated appellants' due process rights.
-The Constitution does not displace the hearsay rule in this case.
+It therefore would not have violated appellants' due